glencbz/notes/unit-3/databases/sql_setup.md

 # SQL Setup, Insert, Update and Delete

 ### Objectives
-*After this lesson, students will be able to:*

 - Create a database table
 - Insert, retrieve, update, and delete a row or rows into a database table